youzan/vant/src/number-keyboard/README.md

 ### Intro

-The numberkeyboard component can be used with [PasswordInput](#/en-US/password-input) components or custom input box components.
+The NumberKeyboard component can be used with [PasswordInput](#/en-US/password-input) component or custom input box components.

 ### Install